Redland Bay

 Redland Bay's residents are relatively healthy in comparison to broader Australia with common health conditions slightly more prevalent than average across both younger and older age cohorts

-Redland Bay's health metrics closely align with national benchmarks, as assessed by AreaSearch using mortality rates and chronic condition prevalence.
+Redland Bay's health metrics closely align with national benchmarks.

-Common health conditions are slightly more prevalent than average across both younger and older age cohorts.
-Private health cover is very high at approximately 56% of the total population (~10,623 people).
-The most common medical conditions are asthma and arthritis, affecting 8.7 and 8.5% of residents respectively, while 66.9% report being completely clear of medical ailments compared to 69.2% across Greater Brisbane.
+Common health conditions are slightly more prevalent here than average across both younger and older age cohorts.
+Private health cover rate is very high at approximately 56% of the total population, which numbers around 10,846 people.
+The most common medical conditions are asthma and arthritis, affecting 8.7% and 8.5% of residents respectively.
+Sixty-six point nine percent of residents report being completely clear of medical ailments, compared to 69.2% across Greater Brisbane.
 Working-age residents show above average prevalence of chronic health conditions.
-As of 2021, the area has 20.6% of residents aged 65 and over (3,943 people), higher than Greater Brisbane's 15.2%.
-National rankings are broadly in line with the general population.
+The area has 20.1% of residents aged 65 and over, totaling 3,928 people, which is higher than the 15.1% in Greater Brisbane.
+National rankings for this area are broadly in line with the general population.

 Frequently Asked Questions - Health